ngdeva99/ChittiBOT/README.md

 # ChittiBOT
-A chatbot for medical industry
+A chatbot for simple interactions